SamKirby22/crypto-castle-rules/rules.md

 Admins can [Accept](#435-processing-task-claims) any Concept that meets our [Concept Acceptance Criteria](#411-concept-acceptance-criteria) on a first-come first-serve basis.

-Once accepted, the user who created the Concept is automatically assigned as a [Stakeholder](#25-bounty-stakeholders) to the corresponding bounty and awarded a task for the submitted Concept.
+Once accepted, the user who created the Concept is automatically assigned as a [Stakeholder](#25-bounty-stakeholders) to the bounty and awarded a Stakeholder task for the submitted Concept.

 ## 2.2 Bounty Types

-When a Bounty is created from a [Concept](#21-concepts) by an [Admins](#4-admins), they assign one of four types for the new Bounty that determine how work will be structured:
+When a Bounty is created from a [Concept](#21-concepts) by an [Admins](#4-admins), they assign one of three types for the new Bounty that determine how work will be structured:

 -  **Projects** develop products such as end-user software, tools for the community or improvements to the JMES Protocol itself.

 -  **Services** provide ongoing work that involves provision of some service, such as website hosting, code maintenance, or a recurring requirement for servicing the DAO itself.

 -  **Jobs** are one-off pieces of work, such as finding bugs or fixing a github issue.

--  **Programmes** are collections of Project, Service or Job Bounties that coordinate large pieces of work.

 > All Bounties in the DAO are represented by a Card on our [Trello board](#63-bounty-system).
 The Bounty's type is represented by the column the Card is in on the Board.
 Meta Bounties are shown with the pink label on the Card's front cover.